 IS THIS LEGAL? - CHEER

-IF YOU HAVE RULES QUESTIONS FOR ALL STAR CHEER -
+IF YOU HAVE RULE QUESTIONS FOR ALL STAR CHEER -PLEASE EMAIL THE CHEER RULES SERVICE – cheer.rules@IASFworlds.com

 If you have a question as to whether a cheer skill is legal or not, you may submit a video to cheer.rules@IASFworlds.com for IASF Safety Officials to determine legality.

-As Dana and her team will be having global responsibility for all legality cheer rulings, we will be asking our Australian community to contact Dana and her team on cheer.rules@IASFworlds.com for any legality clarifications.
+The IASF Legality team will have a global responsibility for all legality cheer rulings, so we ask our Australian community to contact them on cheer.rules@IASFworlds.com for any legality clarifications.

-IF YOU HAVE RULES QUESTIONS FOR NOVICE, UNIVERSITY, ADULT & NON TUMBLE:
+IF YOU HAVE RULES QUESTIONS FOR NOVICE, UNIVERSITY (Elite & Premier levels):

 These email addresses are only intended for rulings on videos regarding the Level 1-7 + Novice rules.
 Every email sent to these addresses should be answerable with one word, LEGAL or ILLEGAL.
 To get a reply your email must include a level and a video following the guidelines below.
 Coaches are encouraged to review videos prior to sending them to ensure they are clear and may be utilised for review, including ensuring they display in an upright manner when viewed from a computer.